Category Archives: Training

 • Colic – your baby may be a super mellow cuddly cherub of an infant.
 Mine screamed like a banshee (we nearly called in a priest for an exorcism).
 Like Gump and his chocolates, you never know what you’re gonna get.
 If your baby is “spirited” or high-needs, you may find yourself too drained or overwhelmed to think much about training.
 It’s OK.
 This won’t last forever, and you WILL figure this out.

 • Productivity – are you a Type A super productive person?
 Not anymore, you’re not!
 Brace yourself.
-One of the toughest adjustments is the near constant interruption – diapers need changing, tummies need filling, bebehs need comforting, etc. It’s a lot.
+One of the toughest adjustments can be the near constant interruption – diapers need changing, tummies need filling, bebehs need comforting, etc. It’s a lot.
 You’ll sort it out eventually, but at first, it’s all like BOOM.

 • You will pee your pants for a while.
 I know you don’t believe me, but if you had a vaginal birth, not only will you poop during labor, but you’ll pee your pants until your pelvic floor tightens up again.
 Stock up on Depends, and bid your dignity bon voyage. 😉

 OK, so what does all this mean for training?
 First, know that you’re looking at 6-8 weeks before you are cleared to start exercising again.
 You will be tired, and, if you’re breastfeeding, your body is still cranking out mucho hormones which may contribute to laxity (looseness) in the joints.
-You’ll be overwhelmed, and, if you’re the first person in your tribe to pop a bun out of the oven, you may feel like nobody understands what you’re going through (hint: they don’t).
+You’ll be overwhelmed, and, if you’re the first person in your group to pop a bun out of the oven, you may feel like nobody understands what you’re going through (hint: they don’t).

 “Miss Laura, this sounds horribly depressing….”